Quand

 of Dr. and Mr. (Doctor in Law), and Drs.
 Their names became familiar

-names: Ambassador Dr. Henry Boon who, after he left the foreign service,
+Hendrik Boon who, after he left the foreign service, published

-Mr. Scheltema; 1st ambassy-secretary Mr. G.W. van Barneveld Kooy;
+1st ambassy-secretary - Mr. G.W. van Barneveld Kooy - Mr. Cort van

 Text